Zaurall/XAI/readme.md

 ![CatBoost schema](readme_images/catboost_schema_1.png)

-Our dataset was mainly contained of categorical or close to categorical features (Age, Gender, EducationLevel, ExperienceYears, InterviewScore, SkillScore, PersonalityScore, RecruitmentStrategy), therefore we decided to choose CatBoost as a recruitment system model.
+Our dataset mainly consisted of categorical or near-categorical features (Age, Gender, EducationLevel, ExperienceYears, InterviewScore, SkillScore, PersonalityScore, RecruitmentStrategy), therefore we decided to choose CatBoost as a recruitment system model.

 ---